closek/Palau-eDNA-Project/README.md

 ## Description

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

-- What was your motivation?
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
+- Motivation - To standardize and document data analysis of ongoing eDNA monitoring
+- Why - Reduce capacity required to analyize data and make workflow reproducible over monitoring efforts
-- What problem does it solve?
+- What problem does it solve - loss of knowledge and proceedure as monitoring project grows and ages
-- What did you learn?
+- What did you learn - Documentation is key, thinking about ways to make the code useable across different computer set ups

 ## Table of Contents